 For those seeking more exclusive options, Val-Dieu also produces a Grand Cru (10.5%, dark quadruple) and a Christmas beer (7%, amber malt).
 Keep the Grand Cru in a cellar, for a year or so, to let it mature, but enjoy the Christmas beer during the season.

 Val-Dieu Abbey’s garden dates from the 19th century and is a classified historical monument.
 Within this 7ha space, are a wetland, grassland, forest, creek, pond and vegetable garden.
 With the exception of the veggie patch, native flora and fauna are encouraged to settle here, making the space ecologically diverse.

-The gardens are open to the public each day, provided the peace and tranquility of the space is respected.
+The gardens are open to the public each day, provided the peace and tranquillity of the space are respected.
 (This means no dogs, picnics, cycling, music, etc.)

 The interior is charismatic, with huge wooden beams or you can enjoy the sunny terrace in nice weather.

 We opted to cross the street to the Moulin de Val-Dieu.
 This beautiful bistro offers local specialities from Liege and the Pays de Herve.
 Set inside an old stone mill, the authentic details contrast with the modern restaurant features perfectly.

 Andrew spotted his favourite dish, jambonneau with a mustard cream sauce.
 I opted for the house-confit duck.
 Both were served with potatoes and salad, and made for a delicious lunch.